giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Problems
 - Currently it takes time to organize information
 - My system isn't suitable for amassing lots of info in a short period of time whislt being understandable.
+- Abstract section seems a bit weak.
+Let's the address the abstract section.

+Abstract section
+Purpose
+- give a glance of what the note is all about.
+- I also put the links of the permanent notes there.
+How does it do it?
+- I put the most important headers on their.
+- I sometimes summarize the key ideas there.

 Maybe not that good?